micmejia/bible-dump/NKJV/Acts/Acts 2.md

 Now all who believed were together, and had all things in common,

 ###### 45
-and [^o]sold their possessions and goods, and divided[^p] them among all, as anyone had need.
+and sold their possessions and goods, and divided them among all, as anyone had need.

 ###### 46
 So continuing daily with one accord in the temple, and breaking bread from house to house, they ate their food with gladness and simplicity of heart,

 ###### 47
 praising God and having favor with all the people.
-And the Lord added [^q]to the church daily those who were being saved.
+And the Lord added to the church daily those who were being saved.